LukeMcCulloch/3D-linear-wave-resistance/docs/_build/html/_sources/index.rst.txt

 ------------

 Build the executable:
+- make file set up to use gfortran
-cd into the main directory for this project and run:
+- might work with g95, not tested. cd into the main directory for this project and run:
 $    make

 Run
 ------------

 Run the included wigley hull example with

 $  ./p3 fifi.dat test1.out .2 1